Perodua Myvi: Equipment

-The 2011 Perodua Myvi is available with two engine options of 1.3L and 1.5L, it was separated by different design of bumper and grill.
+The 2011 Perodua Myvi is available with two engine options of 1.3L and 1.5L, it was separated by different design of bumper and grille.
 Both are available in a 4-speed automatic or a 5-speed manual gearbox.
 There are three trims for the 1.3L model – Standard (EZ & SX), Premium (EZI & SXI) and Elegance, and two trims for the 1.5L model – SE (Special Edition) and Extreme.
 Although the 2011 Myvi is a rebadged 2010 JDM Daihatsu Boon, it has different exterior and interior styling, equipment and engine.
 Also the CVT is not available, in contrast with the original model.

 Projector headlamp, Electronic Power Steering and dual airbags are standard across the range.
 The standard trim gets steel rims with caps, and other variants get alloy rims and foglamps.
 The automatic transmission lever is now relocated to the dashboard area like the Alza.
 An integrated 2-DIN 6-inch touchscreen DVD Navigation system with Maps powered by Telekom Malaysia is available in the 1.3L Elegance and all 1.5L variants.
 The 1.3L Elegance and 1.5L Extreme trim levels also get chrome door handles and a different body kit.